evanmayer/hotspot/doc/howto.md

 ## Spools

 The spools are each attached to the 5mm stepper motor shaft via one M3 setscrew.
 The fishing line is affixed to the each spool by wrapping it around the setscrew and screwing it in to the threaded recess on the spool circumference.
+Positive motor rotation is defined by convention to spin the shaft clockwise when viewed from the rear of the motor.
+Motors should be oriented relative to the cable such that a positive motor rotation produces a positive cable length change (i.e., cable is played out from the spool), and a negative motor rotation winds cable onto the spool.

 ## Power